How to Use a Debit Card Online and at an ATM

 You can use debit cards to withdraw cash from your checking account at an automated teller machine (ATM).
 To do so, insert your card into the ATM's card reader.
 If you're not sure how the card goes in, look for a diagram that appears similar to your card.
 It should indicate which side goes up and which side should face left or right (look for something similar to the black stripe on the back of your card).

 After the ATM reads your card, it will ask you to enter your personal identification number (PIN).
 Type in your PIN while blocking your hand from view (you don't want anybody else to see what you type in at this point).
 Then, follow the instructions on the screen to make withdrawals, view your balance, or transfer money.
-If you had to insert your card into the machine and the machine keeps the card, be sure to wait until the machine returns your card before walking away.
+If you had to insert your card into the machine and the machine keeps the card, contact the bank that owns the ATM as soon as you're able to.